 Idaho certainly has a variety of rocks, crystals, and gemstones that would interest any rockhound.
-From diamonds, rubies, emeralds, gold, sapphires to geodes, topaz, turquoise, opals, obsidian, amethyst, agates, jades, jasper, garnets, quartz crystals, and petrified wood.
+From diamonds, rubies, emeralds, gold, and sapphires to geodes, topaz, turquoise, opals, obsidian, amethyst, agates, jades, jasper, garnets, quartz crystals, and petrified wood.

 Where to Find Rocks in Idaho?

 Idaho is well known for its gigantic geodes and agate specimens.
 Obsidian is also present here, among other beautiful rocks that are a great addition to anyone’s collection.
-Let’s see where exactly can you find these rocks in Idaho.
+Let’s see where exactly you can find these rocks in Idaho.

 There are various types of agates in Idaho.
 They range from colors like light blue, red, green, or different specimens such as branded, scenic, dendritic, sagenetic, polka dot, smokey, or moss agates.

 You can find agates in Idaho in places such as Owyhee County – green and red specimens, smokey, mos, or polka dot agates.
 In Washington County, you can find agates in Mann Creek, and they are highly prized due to their iridescence.
 In Gem County, agates are light blue, and they can be located in Willow Creek or near Emmett.

 TIP: Agates can be really valuable rocks.
 The real value of agates depends on a lot of factors.
 Find out what the agates’ worth is and what factors are crucial for their value in the article below:

 Are Agates Valuable rocks?
 The True Worth of Agates